sanal-cem/Fall2016Swe573_Cem_Sanal/BMISystem/README.md

 [Apache Maven](https://maven.apache.org/) will be used for using Java Spring.

 Java based [Spring Framework](http://projects.spring.io/spring-framework/) will be used to develop project with security.
-Spring Tool Suite - The Eclipse-based development environment for building Spring applications. will be used.
+Spring Tool Suite - The Eclipse-based development environment for building Spring applications will be used.

 [JQuery](http://jquery.com) used for writing smaller and better scripts and effects.